prl-julia/julia-type-stability-checker/README.md

 ...
 ```

-This should create one `csv` and one `txt` file per package on the list, and the
+This should create one subdirectory per package on the list each with the
-aggregate script collects data from the `txt`'s to an `aggregate.csv` file.
+following contents: several`csv` and one `txt`.
+The aggregate script collects
+data from the `txt`'s in an `aggregate.csv` file.

 ## Whole-Package Checking